DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

 ```

 * When you do "make BOARDS=deca init" the scripts will generate a new quartus project file in deca/ pulling together the files in project_files.rtl, the stuff in DeMistify/Boards/deca and the deca/top.qip file.
+* "make BOARDS=deca" will create the project files and then compile them.
+If you want to just create the project so you can open it in Quartus, then use make BOARDS=deca init
-* And "make" will do make init, followed by make compile for all boards defined in the makefile.
+* "make" will do make init, followed by make compile for all boards defined in the makefile.
+* makefile recognizes commands "init" "compile" "firmware" and "firmware_clean".
+If you don't supply a command it does everything.
-* When if finishes you will have the ported core inside the deca folder including the bitstream in output_files folder
+* When if finishes you will have the ported core inside the deca folder.
+Without init you will find the bitstream in output_files folder also.